Faster quantum and classical SDP approximations for quadratic binary optimization: Detailed summary of results

-Enforcing that each diagonal constraint of the renormalized~\textsc{MAXQP SDP} in Eq.~\ref{equ:maxqpsdp} is satisfied up to an additive error, i.e.
+Enforcing that each diagonal constraint of the renormalized~\textsc{MAXQP SDP} in Eq.~\eqref{equ:maxqpsdp} is satisfied up to an additive error, i.e.

 would require an error $\epsilon$ of order $n^{-1}$ to ensure a solution with a quality comparable to ours.
-Given that previous solvers only handle linear constraints like the one above with complexity scaling at least quadratically in $\epsilon^{-1}$, previous quantum methods do not readily apply and have worse runtimes than available classical algorithms.
+This would translate to an additional quadratic factor in $n$ in the runtime of other approaches, as they have a dependency on the error that is at least inverse quadratic and negate a speedup.
+This issue with efficiently implementing the diagonal constraints also arises for other approaches to obtain quantum speedups for SDPs beyond those based on quantum Gibbs states.
+Let us illustrate this by example.
 In~\cite{Kerenidis2018}, the authors give a quantum SDP solver whose complexity is $\widetilde{O}\left(\frac{n^{2.5}}{\xi^{2}} \mu \kappa^{3} \log \left(\epsilon^{-1}\right)\right)$.
-Here $\kappa$ and $\mu$ are again problem-specific parameters and $\xi$ is the precision to which each constraint is satisfied.
+Here $\kappa$ and $\mu$ are again problem-specific parameters.
+On the other hand, $\xi$ is the precision to which each diagonal constraint is satisfied.
 As noted before, a straightforward implementation of the~\textsc{MAXQP SDP} requires $\xi$ to be at most of order $n^{-1}$, which establishes a runtime of order at least $n^{4.5}$ using those methods.

+Alternatively, one could also enforce the diagonal constraint globally through the variational formulation of the trace distance.
+That would translate to requiring that

+holds for all diagonal projectors $P$.
+As there are $2^n$ such projectors and previous primal-only quantum solvers have a $\sqrt{m}$ dependency on the number of constraints $m=2^n$, this approach also fails to provide a speedup.
+Thus, enforcing the diagonal constraints severely limits the scope of existing quantum SDP solvers -- they do not readily apply and have worse runtimes than available classical algorithms.
 Thus, we conclude that all current quantum SDP solvers do not offer speedups over state of the art classical algorithms, see Table~\ref{tab:comparison} for more details.

 This discussion showcases that our technique to relax the diagonal constraints gives rise to a novel way of enforcing constraints that allows for better control of errors in quantum SDP solvers and could be used for other relevant SDPs.
 Moreover, the fact that the approximate solution can still be used to obtain good roundings highlights the fact that our notion of approximate feasibility does not render the problem artificially easy.